wadaudzai/Leaderboard/README.md

 # Leaderboard

 This project was built to display a leaderboard that displays scores submitted by different players.
+This application makes use of the API, send a recieve data to and from the API.
 This project was built using webpack and will be served using webpack dev server.

 > This is a project containing several file such as:
 1. index.html